 Skin needs a little attention before your shave, as well as during and after.
 If you take care to prepare your skin before shaving, it will respond healthfully.

-If your shave isn’t as close as you’d like it, or you missed a spot or two, do a second pass: re-apply water, pre-shave oil, and shaving cream, and shave again — slowly and using no pressure.
+If your shave isn’t as close as you’d like it, or you missed a spot or two, do a second pass: re-apply water, pre-shave, and shaving cream, and shave again — slowly and using no pressure.
 The second pass should also be in the direction of your hair growth.
 If you have sensitive skin, it is unlikely it will ever tolerate an ‘against-the-grain’ pass without reacting poorly.
 You may want to try a pass across the grain — that is, shaving perpendicular to your hair growth.
 This is gentler than shaving against the grain, but will provide a closer shave than only going in the direction of your hair’s growth.
 An across-the-grain pass should always be done second, after a with-the-grain pass.

 Just as your skin needs a little care before you shave, you should give it some attention once you finish the shave as well.
 After you finish shaving, gently rinse off any remaining shave cream with a little cool water, pat your skin with a towel to dry it (don’t rub!), and apply an aftershave balm.